Automattic/wp-calypso/packages/composite-checkout/README.md

 ## CheckoutStep

 A checkout step.
-This should be a direct child of [CheckoutSteps](#CheckoutSteps) and is itself a wrapper for [CheckoutStepBody](#CheckoutStepBody).
+This should be a direct child of [CheckoutStepGroup](#CheckoutStepGroup) and is itself a wrapper for [CheckoutStepBody](#CheckoutStepBody).
 If you want to make something that looks like a step but is not connected to other steps, use a [CheckoutStepBody](#CheckoutStepBody) instead.

 This component's props are: